VirtueZhao/SPL/README.md

 * **NICO++**: NICO++ is the latest DG dataset that was constructed in 2022 for OOD (Out-of-Distribution) image classification.
 The public version contains six domains: Autumn, Dim, Grass, Outdoor, Rock, and Water, where each domain has 60 classes.
 The domain shift corresponds to the context changes.
 Compared with the previous four datasets, NICO++ is much larger in scale with 88,866 images in total.

 **Note**: Digits, PACS, Office_Home, and VLCS datasets are small.
 They will be automatically downloaded when you run the codes.
+For the NICO++, please refer to [here](https://nicochallenge.com/dataset).

 ## 2. Models